The current forecast is promising for snow in Seattle this week.

 We have good news or bad news, depending on how you feel about snow in Seattle!
 Some of us love how the lightest snowfall shuts down the city for the day, while others could do without the inconvenience.
-This is expected to be a La Niña winter, which means that Seattle can expect a colder than average winter with more precipitation and snowfall than usual this year.
-Let the celebrating—or groaning—commence.
+In a La Niña winter, Seattle can expect a colder than average winter with more precipitation and snowfall than usual.
+The La Niña weather pattern arrived late this winter, but now we may finally see some snowflakes according to this week’s forecast.

-Read on for more info about this winter’s potential snowfall in Seattle!
+Read on for more info about other potential snowfall in Seattle!

 According to the Farmer’s Almanac’s 2024-2025 winter forecast, “precipitation and snowfall will be above average” in the Pacific Northwest.
 The coldest periods will occur in January and early March, while snowfall is most likely to happen in late December, early January, and early February.